-Last year I tried online grocery shopping for the first time.
-It was in the early days of the pandemic and like a lot of people I was trying to avoid leaving the house as much as possible.
+During the pandemic I tried online grocery shopping for the first time.
+It was early on and, like a lot of people I was trying to avoid leaving the house as much as possible.

 Then, I started looking at my monthly grocery spending.
 It was up.
 Way up.
 At the time I chalked it up to panic buying toilet paper so I didn’t give it much thought.
 I eventually went back to regular shopping and didn’t think much more about it.

 Recently though, I tried it again.
-Once again, even after you factor in the delivery fees my spend seemed high.
+Even after you factor in the delivery fees my spend seemed high.

-Ok, something’s odd about this.
-Time for an experiment.
-I decided I’ll go to the grocery store then compare the shopping list.
+I decided to run an experiment by going to the grocery store then comparing the shopping lists.
 What I found was pretty shocking.

 Do groceries cost more with Instacart?